habuka036/wakame-vdc-wiki/en/install-guide.md

 The HVA (HyperVisor Agent) is the part of Wakame-vdc that actually starts instances.
 On a production environment, you would likely have several dedicated bare metal hosts for this.
 Right now we are just going to install one HVA on the same machine as dcmgr.

 **Remark:** In this installation the instances are going to be [OpenVZ](http://openvz.org/Main_Page) containers.
-Therefore we install the OpenVz specific hva package.
+Therefore we install the OpenVZ specific hva package.

     sudo yum install -y wakame-vdc-hva-openvz-vmapp-config

 #### Install webui

 This is Wakame-vdc's GUI.
-It's actually a rails application that sits in front to the dcmgr web API.
+It's actually a rails application that sits in front of the dcmgr web API.

     sudo yum install -y wakame-vdc-webui-vmapp-config